 First up is my herb garden…and this year I bought my herbs early so I didn’t have to go on the hunt.
 Last year I was hard pressed to find basil.
 For the past few years I have tried to plant an herb I’ve never used before.
-Along with my can’t-do-without basil, mint and rosemary I planted garlic chives and thyme.
+Along with my can’t-do-without basil, mint, and rosemary, this year I planted garlic chives and thyme.

 Growing herbs in containers is easy and having them right outside my door is a definite plus.
 The most important things to remember are to start out with fresh soil and to make sure the containers get plenty of sun.
 Any type of container will work as long as it’s got drainage.
 I didn’t want to drill holes in these wash tubs just in case I ever wanted to use them for something else.
 I used packing pillows in the bottom before I added the soil.
-You could use packing peanuts too if you have them.
+You could also use packing peanuts or empty plastic water/soda bottles.

-Update June 2016: We had one of the wettest summers ever in 2015 and after one exceptionally heavy rain my herb gardens overflowed a little.
+Important Update June 2016: We had one of the wettest summers ever in 2015 and after one exceptionally heavy rain, my herb gardens overflowed.
 There was no place for all that water to go since the tubs didn’t have any drainage holes.
-I decided to go ahead a drill one big hole in each corner of each tub.
+I decided to go ahead and drill one big hole, in each corner, of each tub.
 That was ample drainage and they never overflowed again.
-In a normal year I think the packing pillows would have worked perfectly.
+In a normal year, I think the packing pillows would have worked.
+However, this was a good lesson learned.
 I know drilling holes in a vintage container totally deflates the value.
-I have no plans to sell mine and the reason I purchased them was for container gardening…so the holes didn’t bother me.
+I have no plans to sell mine, and the reason I purchased them was for container gardening…so the holes didn’t bother me.
 If you can’t bring yourself to drill holes in your containers (and I totally understand) just be prepared for some overflow!